-Will your homeowners insurance cover your swimming pool?
+Will your homeowners insurance cover damage to your pool?

-If it’s an above ground pool, your insurance company will most likely consider it a part of your personal property if there are no permanent structures attached to it.
-This is because, if you wanted, you could pack it up and take it with you when you move.
-To know how much you would get if it were damaged you will need to talk with an insurance agent.
-Personal property coverage has both a policy limit and a category limit.
-Even though you may have $20,000 in personal property coverage, you won’t get that much for your pool should it be destroyed.
-Talk with your insurer about both policy limits and category limits to know how much protection you’ll get for your pool.
+If it is an above-ground pool, your insurance company will most likely consider it part of your personal property if there are no permanent structures, like decks, attached to it.
+This is because, if you wanted, you could take it with you when you move.
+However, personal property coverage may have both a policy limit and a category limit for your pool.
+Even though you may have $125,000 in personal property coverage, you may not get the entire amount for your pool if it is damaged or destroyed.
+Talk with your insurer about any coverage limitations your homeowners policy has toward an above-ground pool.

-Pools are what insurance companies call an ‘attractive nuisance’-— meaning both children and strangers will be tempted to go to your pool whether they have your permission or not.
-Even if they’re uninvited, if they hurt themselves, you could still be sued.
+Pools are what insurance companies call an ‘attractive nuisance’— meaning both children and strangers may be tempted to get in your pool whether they have your permission or not.
+Even if they are uninvited, and they hurt themselves, you could still be held liable.

 Do you need a personal umbrella policy?

-Getting a personal umbrella policy is not required but it is recommended if you have a swimming pool on your property as it provides you with much more financial protection than a standard homeowners policy.
+Getting a personal umbrella policy is not required but is worth considering if you have a swimming pool on your property as it provides you with much more financial protection than a standard homeowners policy.

-With an umbrella policy, homeowners typically get at least $1,000,000 in protection, but it is possible to get even more.
-This may seem excessive, but it’s not overkill by any means.
-Should someone die or get seriously injured while using your pool, an umbrella policy will pay for their funeral or medical costs, as well as any of your legal fees should you get taken to court.
-All of these costs could easily exceed even the highest liability limit coverage option on your standard homeowners policy.
-If you do not have an umbrella policy, and your standard policy is maxed out, any additional costs will have to be either out of pocket or through your assets.
-Many people have lost their cars, business and even homes because they were found liable to someone else’s injury.
+With an umbrella policy, homeowners typically have $1 million or more in additional liability protection.
+Should someone die or become seriously injured while using your pool, an umbrella policy would help pay for their funeral or medical costs, as well as any of your legal fees from the incident.
+These costs could easily exceed even the highest liability limit coverage option on your standard homeowners policy.
+If you do not have an umbrella policy and your standard homeowners policy is maxed out, any additional costs would have to be paid by you.

-Though your pool will most likely be covered under personal property or other structures, you should consider following these additional steps to reduce the risk of injury or damage to your pool.
-They will not only protect you, but they will protect others as well:
+Though your swimming pool will most likely be covered under personal property or other structures, you should consider following these additional steps to reduce the risk of injury or damage to your pool.
+They will not only protect you, but protect others as well:

 - Install a fence around your pool with a lockable gate.